 Healthy Start works to reduce infant mortality rates (the rate at which babies die before their first birthday).
-The infant mortality rates for African Americans in west Louisville neighborhoods are more than double the rate of the Louisville Metro area (5.6) as a whole, and more than triple the rate for Caucasians, in Metro Louisville.
+The infant mortality rates for African American residents in west Louisville neighborhoods are more than double the rate of the Louisville Metro area (5.6) as a whole, and more than triple the rate for Caucasian residents in Metro Louisville.
 Babies born in these ZIP codes (40203, 40208, 40210, 40211, and 40212) also suffer greater rates of low birth weights and miscarriages.

 We want to hear from you